frontenddogma/web-development-glossary/manuscript/l.md

 : The processing of source code through a linter.

 Linux
-: A family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released in 1991 by Linus Torvalds.
+: A family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released in 1991 by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 Distributions include the Linux kernel and supporting system software and libraries, many of which are provided by the GNU Project.
 Popular Linux distributions include Debian, Fedora, and Ubuntu.
 Linux was originally developed for personal computers based on the Intel x86 architecture, but has since been ported to more platforms than any other operating system.
 Linux is the leading operating system on servers and other big iron systems such as mainframe computers, and the only OS used on TOP500 supercomputers.
-Linux is one of the most prominent examples of free and open-source software collaboration.&nbsp;[†](#w-linux)
+Linux is one of the most prominent examples of free and open source software collaboration.&nbsp;[†](#w-linux)

 Linux, Apache, MySQL, PHP/Perl/Python
-: An archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
+: An archetypal model of web service stacks, named as an acronym of the names of its original four open source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
 The LAMP components are largely interchangeable and not limited to the original selection.
-As a solution stack, LAMP is suitable for building dynamic web sites and web applications.&nbsp;[†](#w-lamp)
+As a solution stack, LAMP is suitable for building dynamic web sites and applications.&nbsp;[†](#w-lamp)

 Liquid
 : A web design approach in which page elements have a variable as opposed to a fixed width.
 Liquid design is a predecessor for responsive design.